Skillet flatbreads that are so soft and delicious. This easy versatile recipe will give you thick flatbreads, thin wraps or quick naan breads.

 100 Percent Whole Wheat Bread - I have found that a combination of regular whole wheat flour and durum wheat flour (atta) to be the best.
 Just regular whole wheat flour alone is a bit stronger in flavor.
 Atta flour is milder.
 You may need extra liquid if using only whole wheat flour.

 Another option would be to use white whole wheat flour, which is milder in flavor and lighter in color.
 Whole wheat flours will require to be kneaded a bit longer to make sure gluten develops well.
 Even though this is not a high rise bread, making a smooth dough with proper gluten formation will give a better result.

-Using Vital Gluten for whole wheat flour based recipes, such as this Pita Bread Recipe, gives better results, especially if you are new to baking bread.
+Using Vital Gluten for whole wheat flour based recipes, such as this Whole Wheat Pita Bread, gives better results, especially if you are new to baking bread.